mattetti/merb-book/book-content/en/2-getting-started/5-controllers.markdown

 (c.f.
 Rack)

-In this chapter we will look at how organize controllers using two of thecommon controller styles, discuss how to write the methods that are called be the framework on a controller, and how to extend the functionality of a controller using filter, inheritance and private methods.
+In this chapter we will look at how organize controllers using two of the common controller styles, discuss how to write the methods that are called be the framework on a controller, and how to extend the functionality of a controller using filter, inheritance and private methods.